efekarakus/efekarakus-blog/_drafts/a-guide-to-writing-code-comments.md

 ## Cookbook

 ### Describe things not obvious from the code
-[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) applies to comments as well.
+[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) also applies to comments.
-A good rule-of-thumb to follow in order to not repeat yourself is to **use different words than the entity described**[^1].
+A good rule-of-thumb to follow to not repeat yourself is to **use different words than the entity described**[^1].
 Code reviews are a great way to know whether your code needs a comment or a refactor[^3][^4].

 ### Complete abstractions
-The tenet is best applied to a function or a method and the audience is for its users.
-Good things to cover are contracts, side-effects, exceptions, parameters, and return values.
+The tenet is best applied to a _public_ function or method and the target audience is its users.
+Good things to cover in the comments are: contracts, side-effects, exceptions, parameters, and return values.
 A good example is the [strings.SplitAfter](https://golang.org/pkg/strings/#SplitAfter) function:
 ```go
 // SplitAfter slices s into all substrings after each instance of sep and
 // returns a slice of those substrings.